WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Displays.SSD1306/readme.md

 The `width` parameter gives the number of bytes per ine in the bitmap and the `height` parameter gives the number lines in the bitmap.

 `bitmapMode` determines how the bitmap is copied into the display buffer.
 Currently `BitmapMode.Copy` is the only mode supported by this driver.

+#### `void StartScrolling(ScrollDirection direction)`

+Start scrolling in the specified direction using reasonable default settings.

+#### `void void StartScrolling(ScrollDirection direction, byte startPage, byte endPage)`

+Scroll in the specified direction.
+This method allows the application finer control over the scrolling compared with the default settings.

+#### `void StopScrolling()`

+Stop scrolling the display.

+This method will be called automatically before any current change is made to the scroll direction.
+It can also be called when the application needs to stop the display scrolling.
+In this case it may be necessary for the application to re-display the current buffer using the `Show` method.